England manager hails a summer to be proud of

 The sporting life

-Yes.
-In sport, we see individual excellence and cooperation.
+Yes, say some.
+In sport, we see both individual excellence and cooperation.
 These are values we all aspire to.
-Athletes command our respect.
-They can shape conversations and encourage change.
-When Marcus Rashford campaigns for school meals he embodies the voice of everyday people.
+Athletes’ achievements command our respect.
+Thanks to this, they can shape conversations and encourage change.
+When Naomi Osaka takes her stand on mental health or Marcus Rashford campaigns for school meals, they embody the voice of everyday people the same way the team embodies the nation.

-No. Sport is in thrall to money.
-The Euro tournament itself is spread across multiple nations in order to save governments money while taking more from fans.
+Not so, say others.
+Just like politics, sport is in thrall to money, which often destroys the values we hold dearest.
+The Euro tournament itself is spread out across multiple nations in order to save governments money while taking more from fans.
 Then there is the failed Super League.
 Athletes are certainly no wiser than anyone else.

 - Would you rather be in government or be an athlete?